wanhive/hub/docs/INSTALL.md

 The following instructions are valid for a **Basic setup** (for testing purposes only).

-1. Run an overlay hub with clustering and client authentication disabled.
+1. STart an overlay hub with clustering and client authentication disabled.
     * Publish-subscribe is automatically disabled in a cluster.
 2. Update the configuration file for the client:
     * Disable *HUB/listen* (comment-out or set to FALSE).